microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.MatMulInteger16"></a><a name="com.microsoft.matmulinteger16">**com.microsoft.MatMulInteger16**</a>

-  Matrix product that behaves like numpy.matmul: https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.matmul.html.
-   The production MUST never overflow.
-The accumulation may overflow if and only if in 32 bits.

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.